adjacentlink/emane-guide/guide/site/tdma-radio-model.md

 ```

 Monitoring the `RxSlotStatusTable` and `TxSlotStatusTable` statistic
-tables provides and way to assess the health of the emulation when
+tables provides a way to assess the health of the emulation when using
-using the TDMA radio model.
-Both tables indicate the number of valid
+the TDMA radio model.
+Both tables indicate the number of valid slots,
-slots, receive and transmit, respectively, along with the quartile the
+receive and transmit, respectively, along with the quartile the radio
-radio model handled the slot activity.
+model handled the slot activity.

 ```text
 $ emanesh node-1 get table nems mac RxSlotStatusTable TxSlotStatusTable